 You’ve probably experienced hopelessly swatting at a swarm of flies while trying to enjoy a sunny day outside, and you’re far from the only one.
 Each summer – or even year-round if you’re in a warmer climate such as Texas or Florida – midge flies can become a major nuisance wreaking havoc on property and recreational time and driving residents away from outdoor resources.

 But, what even is a midge fly?
 And how can you reduce them on your property?

 Midges refer to several species of small, non-mosquito flies.
 To get more specific, midges come from the family Chironomidae (referring to midges) in the order Diptera (referring to flies overall).
 There are two main species – Chironomidae and Chaoboridae.

-Now, to put in terms that are more useful, midges are small, dainty flies (although some species can be bulkier) with one pair of long, narrow wings, and long, skinny legs.
+Now, to put that in terms that are more useful, midges are small, dainty flies (although some species can be bulkier) with one pair of long, narrow wings, and long, skinny legs.
 Males tend to have feathery antennae used to hear the high-pitched sounds emitted by the female’s wings.

 While midges are usually found near naturally occurring lakes and ponds in small, non-nuisance levels, the abundance of nutrients within stormwater systems acts as a beacon to breeding midges and they can reproduce in vast quantities.
 That’s when they become an issue in communities.

 Midges and mosquitoes are often mistaken for each other, which makes sense given that both belong to the order Diptera (although their larvae control is very different).
 The largest difference between the two is that mosquitoes have a proboscis, a mouthpart used to bite and suck blood.
 Midges do not, and do not bite humans.

 Otherwise, most of the differences visible to the eye are found in the fine details.